 Decision Support Centers

 A Decision Support Center (or DSC) is in the waiting area of a psychiatric medication clinic.
-Using a computer, and with the help of peer staff, you answer questions about your treatment before your appointment.
-You have a chance to figure out what you want to say about your treatment before you see your doctor.
-Then, you can make decisions together to find the right treatment for you.
+You can decide what you want to say about your treatment before your appointment.

 - Help your doctor hear your concerns loud and clear.